The Roadmap Slide: Templates and Best Practices for PowerPoint

 - Limit to 4-6 swimlanes maximum

 Swimlane layouts are essentially simplified Gantt charts.
-Tools like Deckary and think-cell create swimlane roadmaps automatically from Excel data, making them easy to update when plans change.
+Tools like Deckary create swimlane roadmaps automatically from Excel data, making them easy to update when plans change.

 Milestone-Based Layout#